 3. Having spiders is a sign you have other bugs as well.

 Spiders need to feed to survive.
 Spiders are carnivores, so they aren’t going to eat the food that’s in your cupboards.
-Instead, they eat other insects, such as cockroaches, crickets, and other nuisance pests.
+Some might think spiders help prevent some of these pests. but, instead, insects, such as cockroaches, crickets, and other nuisance pests all become an infestation.
 So, it stands to reason that if you have spiders, there are other bugs in your home that the spiders are eating to stay alive.

 4. Spider webs make your home look messy.